 Even on the surface of its social media accounts, for example, the seamlessness of its brand is very apparent:

 To avoid leaving potential customers struggling to put the disconnected pieces of your business together, consider the benefits of creating a style guide.
 A style guide can encompass everything from the tone of voice you'll use to the color scheme you'll employ to the way you'll position certain products or services.

 By taking the time to define and agree upon these considerations, your brand will benefit as a whole.
-Want to learn more about style guides?
-Check out this article my colleague Austin Knight published on the web design style guides of big companies like Apple, Google, and Starbucks.

 Customers aren't always rational.